-Any time in Spring 2012 you’ll also see a series of five interpretation boards appear right at the edge of the sea wall.
+In Spring 2012 a series of five interpretation boards were installed at the edge of the sea wall.
 Over a two year period, we’ve secured funding from the National Lottery and DONG Energy who installed the cable for the windfarm, and members have researched and developed the content for the boards.
 They tell the story of what’s to be seen across the sea, all about the windfarm, and about the wildlife that you can find on the beach.

 The litter which can be seen all year round on this beach is almost all coming from the water – from land and from boats.
-The rubbish which is collected is weighed and monitored and reported back to the Marine Conservation Society (MCS).
+The rubbish which is collected at the MCS Beach Clean in September is weighed and monitored and reported back to the Marine Conservation Society (MCS).
 The Rossall Beach Group adopted the beach, and findings from beach cleans are used by the MCS to petition for reduction of pollution at source.

 The Rossall Beach Group is also about having fun and making friends and building a strong community.
 Fundraising events are held throughout the year, along with a monthly meeting at Cleveleys Community Centre on Beach Road where you can keep up to speed with what’s happening, plus social events.
 We also get involved with events like the Light Up a Life Christmas switch on.